 There are so many things and phrases that people tell you daily.
-Most days, it feels as though the control you think you have in your life is nonexistent.
-The power or ability to make choices can be taken away by many things, including your social and economic situation, work, family-life balances, etc. When I feel that control has been taken away, I picture it like a rolling ball going down a vast mountain.
+Most days, it feels as though the control you think you have in your life is non-existent.
+The power or ability to make choices can be taken away in many ways, including your social and economic situation, work, family-life balances, etc. When I feel that control has been taken away, I picture it like a rolling ball going down a vast mountain.
 The ball is met with many treacherous obstacles that keep it bouncing from side to side.

 Nonetheless, the ball continues rolling downhill.
 You know that ball will eventually reach the ravine where calm waters usually lie.
 Still, as we know, there is no way to go except right back up when you are stuck in a valley, and doing this is a struggle.

 I want to tell you that there are ways to navigate this life and take control of your rolling balls.
 You’ve heard the saying, “Everything happens for a reason,” and “Everything you have been through makes you the person you are today.”
 I hate when people tell me this.
 It is an acceptance of the loss of control.
 These words offer me no comfort, especially amidst the chaos.
 I want to know how to regain my focus and how I can regain control of my life.
 Okay, so you think I’m a control freak?
 That’s okay.
 I’ll take it.
 It wasn’t always like this.
 One of my treacherous experiences was when all control was taken from me.
 I fell in love at the age of eighteen.
 Who falls in love and gets married at 18?
 Me?
 Everything before that marriage was terrific.